bennobuilder/dynamic-styles/README.md

 }

 // Specify dynamic styles and access them later in any React Component
-// using the returned 'useStyles()' hook. const useStyles = styleSheet
+// with the returned 'useStyles()' hook. const useStyles = styleSheet
   .withParams<DemoStyles>() // <- CHANGE | Specify the 'params' type as generic
   .create(
     ({theme, params}) => ({
-        // Styles of the specified classes can be created using a css object, ..
+        // Styles of the specified selectors can be created using a css object, ..
         root: {
             backgroundColor: params.color,
             "&:hover": {
                 backgroundColor: theme.primaryColor,
             },
         },

-        // .. or the common 'css()' method of '@emotion/react'
+        // .. or the common 'css()' method provided by '@emotion/react'
         text: css`
            font-weight: bold;
            font-size: ${params.fontSize}px;